CheckPointSW/sddc/README.md

         * For Azure controllers:

-            * subscriptions: a list of Azure subscription IDs
+            * subscription: the Azure subscription ID

             * credentials: an object containing one of the following alternatives (in any case the entity for which the credentials are specified (a service principal or a user) must have "read" access to the relevant resources in the subscription):